 Different types of air flow can move in different ways:

 Vertical air flow: vertical flow from the ceiling filter to the grating.
 Advantages: mainly cleanliness.
-The air is sucked around the object and is expelled underneath.
+The air is sucked around the object and expelled underneath.
 Overspray and contaminants are drawn down, away from the object.
 The risk of contamination is reduced and the painter is less exposed.
 Generally finishes dry better, and parts require less correction and polishing.
 Disadvantages: tunnels or pits are required for this system to work, otherwise the booth must be raised, which leads to significant costs.

 Diagonal air flow: diagonal flow from the ceiling filter to a suction wall or partial grating.
 Advantages: air circulation is more uniform around the object.
 Paint and contaminants are sucked up and moved away from the finished paint job.
 Additionally, the booth does not require concrete shafts, which reduces costs.
 Disadvantages: these booths are the most expensive due to the construction methods used.
 On the other hand, the booth doesn’t need tunnels, pits or elevated floors.